pascal-fb-martin/houserelays/README.md

 ```
 Set the specified relay point to the specified state.
 If the pulse parameter is present the point is maintained for the specified number of seconds, then reverted (i.e. if state is 1 and pulse if 10, the relay is set active for 10 seconds then changed to inactive after 10 seconds).
 If the pulse parameter is not present or its value is 0, the specified state is maintained until the next set request is issued.

 The point name "all" denotes all points served by this web server.
-Use with caution if the service is shared between applications.
-It is more meant for maintenance.
+Use with caution as the service maybe shared between multiple applications.
+It is intended for maintenance only.
 ```
 GET /relays/history
 ```